awsdocs/amazon-ec2-user-guide/doc_source/ebs-volumes-multi.md

   + For `io2` volumes—`us-east-2`, `eu-central-1`, and `ap-south-1`\.
   + For `io1` volumes—`us-east-1`, `us-west-2`, `eu-west-1`, and `ap-northeast-2`\.
 + Multi\-Attach enabled volumes can't be attached to R5b instances\.
++ Standard file systems, such as XFS and EXT4, are not designed to be accessed simultaneously by multiple servers, such as EC2 instances\.
+Using Multi\-Attach with a standard file system can result in data corruption or loss, so this not safe for production workloads\.
+You can use a clustered file system to ensure data resiliency and reliability for production workloads\.
 + Multi\-Attach enabled volumes do not support I/O fencing\.
 I/O fencing protocols control write access in a shared storage environment to maintain data consistency\.
 Your applications must provide write ordering for the attached instances to maintain data consistency\.
 + Multi\-Attach enabled volumes can't be created as boot volumes\.
 + Multi\-Attach enabled volumes can be attached to one block device mapping per instance\.